 Scottish Golf History concentrates on the first 500 years of golf history from 1457, during which the main elements of modern links golf were created - from the mention of golf 1467 and the first named golfer, King James IV, in 1502, to the development of the Reddy Tee in 1927.

 The information is organised in lists in sections, which are also an overlapping chronology.

-The present evidence suggests 'links golf' is a Scots creation.
-It can be described as a consequence of the Dutch agricultural revolution and the Scottish climate, as the Scots imported golf balls from the Netherlands and used them on the links to much better effect with wooden Scottish clubs.
+The present evidence suggests 'links golf' is a Scots creation, a consequence of the Dutch agricultural revolution and the Scottish climate.
+The Scots imported golf balls from the Netherlands and used them on the links to much better effect with wooden Scottish-made clubs.
 The Origin of Golf Terms covers the key elements of the game and how they emerged.
 These can be read as an overview of the development of golf from 1467 to 1927 in the following order

 - The meaning of the word Golf itself

 - The meaning of the 'Links'